gitbls/ndm/README.md

     * `sudo apt-get update`
     * `sudo apt-get install bind9 isc-dhcp-server`
-    * `sudo systemctl stop isc-dhcp-server` - For some bizarre reason, the installer starts an unconfigured dhcp server.
+    * `sudo systemctl stop isc-dhcp-server` &mdash; For some bizarre reason, the installer starts an unconfigured dhcp server.
 Stop it so it can be configured.

-* Edit /etc/default/isc-dhcp-server to set the INTERFACESV4 setting, e.g., INTERFACESv4=eth0
+* sudo edit /etc/default/isc-dhcp-server to set the INTERFACESV4 setting, e.g., INTERFACESv4=eth0

 * Linux provides several different ways to configure the network, and any of them will work, of course, if properly configured.
 I recommend using dhcpcd or systemd-networkd to configure the network on the system that is hosting bind/dhcpd/ndm. systemd-networkd is the most lightweight, and easy-to-configure mechanism for the static IP use case.
 Here are the steps:

-    * Enable systemd-networkd: `sudo systemctl enable systemd-networkd`
+    * **Enable systemd-networkd:** `sudo systemctl enable systemd-networkd`
-    * Disable dhcpcd: `sudo systemctl disable dhcpcd`
+    * **Disable dhcpcd:** `sudo systemctl disable dhcpcd`
-    * If you have installed NetworkManager, disable it: `sudo systemctl disable NetworkManager`
+    * **Disable NetworkManager if installed:** `sudo systemctl disable NetworkManager`
-    * Create /etc/systemd/network/10-eth0.network as follows (this file can be downloaded URLURLhere).
+    * **Create /etc/systemd/network/10-eth0.network** as follows.
 Change the *Address* and *DNS* items to be the desired IP static address.
 Change the *Gateway* item to be your network gateway address, and edit the *Domains* and *NTP* items as appropriate.
 See the [systemd-networkd documentation](https://www.freedesktop.org/software/systemd/man/systemd.network.html) for further details:

 ```
 [Match]